Community College for Military Veterans

 You Are Not Sure What You Want To Do

-Some students don’t know what they want to do at first.
+Some students are unsure of their career goals at first.
 Going to a community college can allow a student to take some of the general education classes they will need no matter what their major will end up being.
-During these classes, a student can figure out what they want to do and can then decide on the best university to transfer to.
-This means that a student won’t be wasting money at a school that might not be the best choice for them down the road when they figure out what they want to major in.
+During these classes, students can determine what they want to do and then choose the best university to transfer to.
+This means that a student won’t waste money at a school that might not be the best choice for them down the road, when they figure out what they want to major in.

-As you can see, attending a community college, if even just for your first two years can be a smart choice.
-There are a lot of benefits to doing so for you or your children who are getting ready to go to college.
+As you can see, attending a community college, even just for your first two years, can be a smart choice.
+There are numerous benefits to doing so for you or your children who are preparing to attend college.
 Take the time to research your community college options in your area to see if one would be a good fit.

 RELATED: